prarthanats/ERA/S15_Assignment/README.md

-# "English-to-Italian Sentence Translation using Transformers"
+# English-to-Italian Sentence Translation using Transformers

 This repository contains code and utilities for training and evaluating deep learning models, for sentence translation using the PyTorch Lightening framework.